Marriage, mortgages and kids are common reasons people decide to purchase life insurance.

 Do I need a life insurance policy?

-You should purchase a life insurance policy if:
+You should consider a life insurance policy if:

-- You have significant debt that others would have to pay off
+- You have significant debt that others would have to pay off, such as a mortgage

 - You want to provide money for a funeral